Randal Grichuk Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 18th in MLB.

-- The Diamondbacks have a 4.49 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Diamondbacks have the 20th-ranked team ERA among all league pitching staffs (4.43).

-- Diamondbacks pitchers combine to rank 15th in baseball in home runs given up (62 total, 1.1 per game).
+- Diamondbacks pitchers combine to rank 16th in baseball in home runs surrendered (63 total, 1.1 per game).

-- Gallen makes the start for the Diamondbacks, his 12th of the season.
-He is 6-2 with a 2.97 ERA and 75 strikeouts in 66 2/3 innings pitched.
+- Henry (2-1) gets the starting nod for the Diamondbacks in his seventh start of the season.
+He's put together a 4.50 ERA in 34 2/3 innings pitched, with 18 strikeouts.

-- The righty last pitched on Wednesday against the Philadelphia Phillies, when he threw 5 2/3 innings, allowing two earned runs while giving up five hits.
+- The lefty last appeared in relief on Saturday, when he threw 1 1/3 scoreless innings against the Boston Red Sox while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.